siderolabs/talos/website/content/v1.5/talos-guides/network/kubespan.md

 This default value of 1420 is safe to use when the underlying network MTU is 1500, but if the underlying network MTU is smaller, the KubeSpanMTU should be adjusted accordingly:
 `KubeSpanMTU = UnderlyingMTU - 80`.

-The `filters` setting allows to hide some endpoints from being advertised over KubeSpan.
+The `filters` setting allows hiding some endpoints from being advertised over KubeSpan.
 This is useful when some endpoints are known to be unreachable between the nodes, so that KubeSpan doesn't try to establish a connection to them.
 Another use-case is hiding some endpoints if nodes can connect on multiple networks, and some of the networks are more preferable than others.